sohinim98/cienaCodingChallenge/README.md

 ## A couple of notes -
 * I did not realize that using a python framework was compulsory, so I built it using React instead.
-Hope that's okay since React was also a part of the tech stack in the posting
+Hope that's okay since React was also a part of the tech stack in the posting.
-* Continuous (repetitive) acquisition with ~1Hz refresh rate caused rate limiting, so I reduced it to making a single request per START command
+* Continuous (repetitive) acquisition with ~1Hz refresh rate caused rate limiting, so I reduced it to making a single request per START command.